Recreation, arts, and parks (RAP) Tax

 - The RAP Tax amount is 0.1%, which equals 1 penny for every $10 spent.

 - Anyone shopping in Moab will pay the tax on eligible purchases.
-Estimates from the City’s 2019 sales tax revenues show that 61% of all sales in Moab are made by individuals who do not reside here.
+Estimates from the City’s 2019 sales tax revenues show that the majority of all purchases in Moab are by individuals who do not reside here.
 This means the largest percentage of RAP Tax revenue will come from visitor spending.

 - Funds generated from a RAP Tax are reserved for specific projects including recreation programs, cultural arts programs, and parks.

 - The tax can only be levied for 10 years and then it must be reauthorized by the voters.

 The RAP tax will add 0.1% to the taxes charged by Moab hotels, nightly rentals, restaurants, shops, and other businesses.
 Groceries are exempt from the tax.
 The RAP tax would increase Moab’s sales tax rate from 8.75% to 8.85%.
 This equals 1 penny for every $10 spent.

 Based on sales tax revenues from 2019, a RAP tax in the City of Moab could generate $300,000 to $400,000 in additional revenue for the City.
 The amount of revenue depends entirely on sales for any given year.

 Use the calculator below to better understand how the tax will affect your qualified purchases.